 The case that seems like a sweet slam dunk quickly deteriorated into a dangerous scenario that produced a pair of villains who quite frankly took my breath away.
 My cozy mystery morphed into romantic suspense of international intrigue proportions populated by law enforcement from Chicago PD to Interpol.

 As the story continues to evolve toward an out of the blue ending, I can honestly say my lack of planned plot and carefully crafted outline has been fun.
 I get excited with each new twist that wiggles, scrambles and springs out of the creative process I don’t ever want to control.

 Where do I get my ideas?
 I haven’t a clue.
 But Eddie and Kelly will tell me where their story should go.
-I’ll write it and revise it, get critiques from beta readers and polish from editors before I upload “The UnMatchables” on Amazon later this fall.
+I’ll write it and revise it, get critiques from beta readers and polish from editors before I upload “The UnMatchables” on Amazon in 2018.

 Buy my New Life in Love Trilogy at these independent book stores!

 Next Page Books